MoudiKhalid96/hw-week4-day1-java_GA/README.md

 3. Open the project in ```Eclipse```

-3. Create a file called main.java and add all answers to it.
+3. Create a file called Main.java and add all answers to it.

 ---
 1- Change this source code, so that it gets